 All children will be valued, and we aim for all children to experience success, confidence and achievement, and to reach their full potential.
 We involve parents, carers and the children in the planning and support at all stages of the pupil development.

-Our Special Educational Needs Co-ordinator (SENDCO), Mr Nick Ward, manages our Special Educational Needs system, guiding staff in the formulation of Individual Education Plans in partnership with children and parents to ensure that effective provision is made.
+Our Special Educational Needs Co-ordinator (SENDCO), Miss Kirstin Lewis, manages our Special Educational Needs system, guiding staff in the formulation of Individual Education Plans in partnership with children and parents to ensure that effective provision is made.
 We have a positive relationship with our external agencies and use them for additional guidance, assessment and support when necessary.
-We also have an Most Able Co-ordinator, Mrs Hayley King, who guides staff in supporting children who need additional challenge.
+We also have a Most Able Co-ordinator, Mrs Hayley King, who guides staff in supporting children who need additional challenge.

 Our Most Able Subject Leader Report can be found below: